 Schedule: Contract (1) C 26002 notice-to-proceed (NTP) was issued on March 20, 2007, with a July 20, 2010 completion date (duration 40 months).
 At the August 2009 Schedule Review Meeting, an overview of Contract 1 progress was presented with a description of the work accomplished to date.
 Status through update 26 shows the contract is behind the adjusted schedule by four months.
 The adjusted schedule includes a negotiated 127 work day time extension to a substantial completion date of January 24, 2011.
 The time extension also extended Milestone #1 (turn over to 72nd Street Station) to April 5, 2010.
-The current forecasted completion for Milestone #1 is August 11, 2010 and substantial completion is June 2, 2011.
+The current forecasted completion for Milestone #1 is August 31, 2010, an increase of 20 days from last month.
+The substantial completion date is June 2, 2011.
 These dates now appear to be optimistic based on the following paragraph.